jidtuit/meta-java/README.md

 * Annotation of type class or type array returned as a String
 * Extends and implements classes returned as a String including generics
-* No synthetic methods returned (for records or any other class).
-Only the ones explicitly defined
+* No synthetic methods returned (for records or enums).
+Only the ones explicitly defined in the source code